Iskandar Dzhalilov: Career

-He made his Russian National Football League debut for FC Volga Nizhny Novgorod on 6 July 2014 in a game against FC Sibir Novosibirsk.
+He made his Russian National Football League debut for Volga Nizhny Novgorod on 6 July 2014 in a game against Sibir Novosibirsk.
 Dzhalilov relocated to Bulgaria in July 2016, signing a contract with newly promoted Bulgarian First League football club Dunav Ruse.
 He was released in June 2017.

 On 5 July 2017, Dzhalilov signed with Russian side Baltika Kaliningrad for 1+1 years.

 On 19 June 2018, Dzhalilov returned to Bulgaria, signing for two years with Lokomotiv Plovdiv.
 On 30 July 2018 Dzhalilov's contract with Lokomotiv Plovdiv was cancelled by mutual consent.

 In March 2021, whilst on international duty with Tajikistan, Dzhalilov suffered a dislocated foot and fractured lower leg.

 On 13 May 2022, Dzhalilov announced that due to persistent injuries he would be retiring from football following Istiklol's game against Khujand on 15 May 2022.